Investing in people for regional and European success!

 Take away message

 Fostering human capital is crucial for a successful regional development both in terms of international competitiveness and local wellbeing.
 People (students, workers, teachers, trainers and employers) must be put at the centre of the system and the human factor must be taken into account at all times.
 To this end, connection of VET with regional priorities (and not the other way around) has proven to be a key factor for getting closer to the companies’ needs and involving relevant stakeholders.

-"Croatian regional competence centres are not only useful to upgrade vocational education but also to create possibilities for regional growth."
+"Croatian regional competence centres are not only useful for upgrading vocational education but also for creating possibilities for regional growth."

 To take ambitious projects like TALENTS, FIER or BRIDGE+ forward, you need a strong network ready to answer your call.

 Many times, one of the main challenges for regional education authorities is showing companies that we share a mutual need in terms of labour market mismatches; through the dual system, we have accomplished big achievements in this area.